mindplay-dk/stockpile/README.md

 https://github.com/mindplay-dk/stockpile

-THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT.

-This is an experimental configuration-container for PHP 5.3, attempting to solve a number of problems with configuration in general.
+This is configuration-container for PHP 5.3 attempts to solve a number of problems with configuration in general.

 See "example.php" in the root-folder for an example of how to use this class.